 - Voice over/narration script

 Rapid prototyping is building a rough version of a slide or interaction complete with narration and animations.
 Instead of storyboarding what you’re planning to do, you build a quick version of the slide and present it to the reviewers for their feedback.
-This can either be done in an eLearning authoring tool, in UX prototyping software, or even in Photoshop.
+This can either be done with an eLearning authoring tool, with any UX prototyping software, or even in Photoshop.

-The example below shows a prototype built in an authoring tool.
+The example below shows a prototype built with an authoring tool.

 When might you choose to prototype?
-When it’s crucial that your reviewers experience the proposed look and feel of the course.
-For instance, if you’re building a large course for a new client, it’s a good idea early in the process to actually build a few slides and interactions, so the client can experience your vision of what the course will look and feel like.
+When it’s crucial that your reviewers’ experience, the proposed look, and feel of the course.
+For instance, if you’re building a large course for a new customer, it’s a good idea early in the process to actually build a few slides and interactions, so the customer can experience your vision of what the course will look and feel like.

 We already saw some of the components that can be included in an eLearning storyboard in the examples above.
 Here’s a more detailed look at what the main components are, and the reasons you would want to include them.